Timthreetwelve/TimVer/TimVer/Readme.txt

 TimVer was written in C# by Tim Kennedy.
 Graphics files were created by Tim Kennedy.

+Icons are from the Fugue Icons set https://p.yusukekamiyamane.com/

 MIT License
 Copyright (c) 2019 - 2020 Tim Kennedy